f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 The JSON contains three entries per each file:

 * Path to the directory where `compile_commands.json` files are located
-* Compile command, including defines, include paths, C++ standard used, flags, etc
+* Compile commands, including defines, include paths, C++ standard used, flags, etc
 * Path to the C++ file

 Note that all the paths are *absolute*, which means that `clangd` has to run on the identical filesystem as the build system.
 This becomes a problem when building in docker: the `clangd` server runs on the host while the absolute path to source files and includes are from the docker container's filesystem.
 Don't worry, we will handle it later in this post.